LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 # [CP] Townies Need Food!

 With Townies Need Food (TNF), villagers will ask for cooked meals you can make in the kitchen, and reward you with gold and friendship.
 You'll have 7 days to complete the special orders.

 For the special orders to show up on the special orders board, you must have a kitchen, either from the first house upgrade, or from one of the mods listed in the Compatibility section.
-There are also milestone requirements (for orders involving the island recipes).
-By default the friendship requirements are turned off, but you can manually turn those on in the config.
-The friendship requirements are also automatically turned on if you have Friends Forever, FriendshipWithoutTalk, or CJB Cheats Menu installed.
-For the full specifics, refer to the spoiler guide.
+With the Content Patcher (CP) 1.24.0 update, the conditions have been updated to check if you know the recipe!
+No longer will NPCs request a recipe that you don’t already know how to cook.
+Conditions no longer check for friendship or skill level.
+3.1.0 update includes season checks!
+Big thanks to Calcite / CopperSun for showing me the way (read the unpacked files in more depth haha).
+The spoiler guide contains full details about he conditions for the orders and the reward amount.

 The NPCs request every vanilla recipe (including from the 1.5 update), with the exceptions of: Strange Bun (because no one in town likes it), Pale Broth and Algae Soup (I've no good reason for excluding these, I just did :I ).
 You may notice that the NPCs ask for recipes they enjoy, hint hint~ The villagers only ask for vanilla recipes (base game), no PPJA / JA recipes.